tashian/heal.lgbt/content/_index.md

 ## Disclaimer

+USE HEAL.LGBT AND THE INFORMATION CONTAINED HEREIN AT YOUR OWN RISK.
+INFORMATION ON THIS SITE MAY BE INCORRECT.
+HEAL.LGBT CANNOT GUARANTEE THE VALIDITY OF THE INFORMATION FOUND HERE.

 The authors and contributors to this content cannot guarantee the validity of the information found here.
 Please make sure that you understand that the information provided here is being provided freely, and that no kind of agreement or contract is created between you and any persons associated with this content or project.
 The authors and contributors do not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions in the information contained in, associated with, or linked from this content, whether such errors or omissions result from negligence, accident, or any other cause.

+### No review by professionals

+The contributors may not be qualified to provide complete and accurate information.
+Therefore, please be advised that nothing found here has necessarily been reviewed by professionals with the expertise necessary to provide you with complete, accurate or reliable information.

 ## License